Rickyoung221/UCLA-CS131-SPR2020/README.md

 | Homework 5 (Scheme) | 84/100    |             Late Penalty       |
 | Homework 6          | 100/100   |                    |

+ALL the deduct points are late penalty, the project itself passed all the test cases.
 I took 5 CS courses this quarter, most of the projects were deducted by the late penalty.
 But I got good grade in the final (top 15%)
 Grade: A